tennydesign/Minimalistic-wine-app/README.md

 - Some very cool collectionView stretching (including the tinder-like, swipe right and left, add/remove to cart feature)
 - Very into MVC (for the good and the bad with the huge controllers).
 - An extremely responsive main cell, with clever auto-layout hack, plays adaptively the entire catalog.
-- Only two cocoapods (slider up menu and star ratings... by now I hate messy cocoapods)
+- Only two cocoapods (slider up menu and star ratings)
 - Some serious real-time database with Firebase.
 - A more dense OOP structure.
 - Fully integrated with Apple Pay and PassKit.